Upcoming CE Courses

 The following upcoming continuing education workshops as indicated meet the Composite Board Requirements for approved ethics.
-They are approved by LPCAGA and soon, NBCC National Board for Certified Counselors.
-Courses also meet LCSW and LMFT requirements.The primary goal of Eric’s workshops?
+Ethics courses also meet LCSW and LMFT requirements.The primary goal of Eric’s workshops?
 Reducing fear and anxiety about ethics.
 All my courses include 7 essential elements of ethics and maintaining good license hygiene.

 Ethics: Understanding and Avoiding Licensing Board Complaints